The WITH clause and common table expressions

 Anyway, the ordinary good practice principle holds even more here: always check the execution plans of the SQL statements that your application issues, on representative samples of data, before moving the code to the production environment.

-All of these studies make heavy use of regular (i.e. non-recursive) CTEs.
+All of these studies make heavy use of regular (non-recursive) CTEs.
 They therefore show the power of the CTE in a natural, rather than a contrived, way.

-After unzipping it on a convenient new directory, you'll see a
+After unzipping it in a convenient new directory, you'll see a

 README.txt.
 It tells you how to start, in turn, a few master-scripts.
 Simply start each in